apache/db-jdo/README.txt

   cp jpox-enhancer-1.1.0-beta-2.jar $HOME/.maven/repository/jpox/jars

 - derby
-To use Derby as the datastore for tck20, download it from http://incubator.apache.org/derby/derby_downloads.html and place derby.jar and derbytools.jar in tck20/iut_jars.
+To use Derby as the datastore for tck20, download version 10.0.2.1 from http://incubator.apache.org/derby/derby_downloads.html and add derby.jar and derbytools.jar your maven repository.
+Rename them to include the version
+number: derby-10.0.2.1.jar and derby-tools-10.0.2.1.jar.

 -------
 Remarks